-- Roll each piece into a ball and flatten it with a rolling pin to a round disc, roughly about 15 cm or 6 inches round.
+- Roll each piece into a ball and flatten it with a rolling pin to a rectangle, roughly about 5 by 8 inch.

-- Fill each pastry disc with 2-3 tablespoons of filling on the lower part of the disc.
+- Fill each pastry disc with 2 heaping tablespoons of filling on the lower part of the pastry.

-- Overlap the pastry dough to close the patty to resemble a half-moon crescent, press the edges, then seal with a fork.
+- Overlap the pastry dough to close the patty to resemble a rectangle with curved side, press the edges all around with your finger, then seal with a fork.

 - Place the 6 patties onto the lined baking tray and bake in the middle rack for 20-25 minutes or until golden brown.
-Depends on your oven.
-Just an eye on them.
+In the last minute you can turn on the grill.
+Just keep an eye on them.

-- Take out of oven, place patties on a cooling rack.
+- Take out of the oven, place patties on a cooling rack.

 Since there are a few steps involved: making the pastry, making the filling, assembling, and baking, you can make the pastry dough the day before and let it rest in the fridge overnight.

-The patties freeze well, wrapped individually in plastic wrap, and then placed in a Ziploc bag.
+The baked patties freeze well, wrapped individually in plastic wrap, and then placed in a Ziploc bag.